 Art therapy is a form of expressive therapy that uses the creative process of art making to improve physical, emotional and mental well-being.
 Art therapy combines traditional psychotherapeutic theories and techniques with an understanding of the psychological aspects of the creative process.
 Through creative self-expression like drawing andpaintingchildren can also share their thoughts and concerns that they can hardly verbalize.

-Effects of Graphic and Visual Art Therapy
+Effects of Fine Art therapy

 Another type of non-verbal art therapy is the music therapy.
 We are using active, passive and complex music therapy techniques for a long time now in our individual and group therapies.
 The different methods, where children are playing on special musical instruments, listening to music and creating piece of arts in a relation to the music, has several beneficial effects for the children’s health.
 Both therapists and children enjoy working with rhythmical instruments and drums which can reduce tension and anxiety.
 Another instrument, called the kalimba, is also very popular during our hospital therapy sessions.
 With kalimba, there is no need to have previous musical experiences, and its relaxing sound also serves as an effective stress reduction.
 With music, children can express their feelings and thoughts regarding to their illnesses or difficult situations and they can share it with each other by creating a positive and joyful atmosphere even in a sterile hospital room.